patchamama/shortcuts-commands-resume/README.md

 - [ ] Basic installation of nodeJS with main libraries, esLint
 - [x] Main free servers to deploy app in cloud
 - [ ] Database servers and installations

+## Credits

+- Useful resources and links (to a hackathon): https://hackathon.codeinstitute.net/resources/